TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/20BuildingWebsites/40FrontendDevelopment/40AddCustomJavaScriptAndCSSUsingFluid/AddCustomJavaScriptAndCSSUsingFluid.md

                 └── ...
     ```

-## Task 2: Include Assets Using Fluid Templates
+## Include Assets in Your Fluid Template

-This method is ideal for assets that are specific to a particular layout or template.
+Now, you will link these new files in the main Fluid layout file of your site package.

 1. Open the main HTML template file for your site's layout.
 This is commonly located at `your_sitepackage/Resources/Private/Layouts/Page/Default.html`.
 2. Add the `<f:asset.css>` and `<f:asset.js>` ViewHelpers inside the `<head>` section of the file.
 These ViewHelpers tell TYPO3 to add the respective files to the page.